HMS Seneschal: Design and description

 The last 17 boats of the third batch were significantly modified from the earlier boats.
 They had a stronger hull, carried more fuel and their armament was revised.
-The submarines had a length of 217 ft overall, a beam of 23 ft 9 in and a draft of 14 ft 1 in.
+The submarines had a length of 217 ft overall, a beam of 23 ft 9 in and a draught of 14 ft 1 in.
 They displaced 814 LT on the surface and 990 LT submerged.
 The S-class submarines had a crew of 48 officers and ratings.
 They had a diving depth of 350 ft.

 For surface running, the boats were powered by two 950 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 650 hp electric motor.
 They could reach 14.75 kn on the surface and 9 kn underwater.
 On the surface, the third batch boats had a range of 7500 nmi at 10 kn and 120 nmi at 3 kn submerged.

 Seneschal was armed with six 21 inch (533 mm) torpedo tubes in the bow.
 She carried six reload torpedoes for a grand total of a dozen torpedoes.
 Twelve mines could be carried in lieu of the torpedoes.
 The boat was also equipped with a 4-inch (102 mm) deck gun.